quintel/documentation/docs/main/direct-emissions.md

 :::warning Beta release
 The direct emissions method is currently in beta release.
 This means that it is being implemented incrementally and is subject to further improvement and refinement.
 Complete user output will first be available for national datasets and will later become availbale for regional (Dutch) datasets.
 Read more about how the method is currently implemented [here](#method-implementation).

-In the near future, the role of the direct emissions method vs. the primary emissions method will be reviewed and further improved.
+In the near future, the role of the direct emissions method with respect to the primary emissions method will be reviewed and further improved.
 :::

 ## Principles